-I sat there, on the other end, filled with utter blankness.
-I thought nothing, I felt nothing – I was completely blank.
-There was nothing to say, but obviously I was required to respond.
-In some way.
-But I had lost my verbal capacity for a moment.
+I sat there, on the other end, filled with blankness.
+I thought nothing, I felt nothing.
+I went completely dead.
+There was nothing to say, but I was still required to respond.

 And what finally came out of my mouth, was: “I literally do not know how much slower I can go.”